BrentlBowers/BrentlBowers/README.md

 ## What I Do

 - **Product leadership** across enterprise platforms, covering roadmaps, stakeholder alignment, and go-to-market
-- **Founder** at Visible Health, building a personal health management platform focused on clarity, continuity, and care
+- **Founder** at BB Labs, building a personal health management platform focused on clarity, continuity, and care
 - **Builder**, hands-on with React, TypeScript, and Cloudflare Workers when the product needs it

 ---